Negotiation Assistant Technical Details

 (For simplicity, inputs are limited to integers in the range 1 - 1,000,000,000.)

-There are also some potential meta-exploits:
+There are some potential meta-exploits:

 - One person can find out the other's email address and fraudulently input their prices for them.
 This will be caught by the fact that the server received two copies of that party's data, and it will invalidate the negotiation and send them both a warning.
 If the attacker somehow manages to prevent the server from receiving the true submission, this can be caught by the victim noticing that the input prices confirmed in the email they received are not the same prices they actually input.
 (This would still be a bad exploit even without these safeguards, because the attacker could guess wrong and end up inputting a best price that's worse than the other party would actually accept, and they'd notice immediately.)